 Thanks to Sonos well-designed app and a fairly seamless user experience, the PLAY:5 earned one of the highest scores in our user friendliness metric.

 If you want to physically connect a device to the PLAY:5 via the 3.5mm audio jack, it's as easy as plug and play.
 If you want to get the speaker connected to the internet (which is kind of the point of getting a Sonos speaker) the process is fairly straightforward as the Sonos app guides you through step by step.
 Once we got the speaker set up and connected to WiFi we never had any connectivity issues.
-However, in some instances the speaker had issues going through the initial setup when far away from the WiFi router, necessitating that we either moved it closer to said router or plug into its ethernet port.
+However, in some instances the speaker had issues going through the initial setup when far away from the WiFi router, necessitating that we either moved it closer to said router or plugged into its ethernet port.
 In this setup phase, the app also prompts you to tune the speaker, which essentially involves moving your phone around the room while the speaker makes a sound akin to a sinking submarine.

 Once the speaker is connected to WiFi you can log into any streaming music service you use within the Sonos app, allowing you to play anything from those services on the speaker.
 The Sonos app provides a relatively easy platform from which to browse all of those services as well.
 Plus, since the music is streaming via Wi-Fi directly to the speaker and not using your phone as an intermediary, things like phone calls and text alerts won't interrupt the music.